Ri1ckkk/Rust-skin-tracker/README.md

 ## Support

-If this saved you time, you can buymeacoffee.com/Ri1ckkk — completely optional, and the tool will always be free.
+If this saved your time, you can buymeacoffee.com/Ri1ckkk — completely optional, and the tool will always be free. 😉☕

 Bug reports and pull requests welcome.

+You can also text me on discord: r1ckkk

 ## License